danila-initiative/cv/index.md

 # Summary
 I am a backend developer with 3 years of experience in development and 6 years as a simulation engineer.

-My main languages are `Python` and `C++` (if really necessary 😊), and I specialize in web projects.
+My main languages are `Python` and `C++`, and I specialize in web projects.
 I have worked in a small company (~30 people) and in large big tech (26k+ people).
 I realized, that I prefer small and mid-size companies, where I can see the result of my work, have a direct impact on the product and wider range of responsibilities.

 I have a good communication skill and I think that good communication and collaboration is a key to successful project.